-Objective Develop a regional strategic planning framework specifically for outdoor recreation.
-Rationale Outdoor recreation doesn't have the consistent organisational structure that sporting associations provide and this presents challenges in achieving a coordinated effort among stakeholders.
-Expected Outcome Outdoor recreation for all levels of participation in the Great Southern is supported by a long-term strategic infrastructure and resources plan.
+Objective Develop a regional str specifically for outdoo Rationale Outdoor recreation do structure that sporting challenges in achieving Expected Outcome Outdoor recreation fo supported by a long-t

 A flourishing outdoor recreation sector doesn't happen overnight, nor does it happen in isolation.
 It involves a range of sectors, stakeholder groups and delivery partners, such as government agencies, communities and business groups, working collaboratively to deliver their part of the overall picture.
 A holistic approach that includes planning, implementation, regular reviews and assessments is needed to fund and deliver a world-class outdoor recreation environment.